sumcash-project/sumcash-seeder/README.md

 ## Create TMUX Session

-When it's done, start a tmux session called "seeder".  ** STAY in the dir "sumcoin-seeder"
+When it's done, start a tmux session called "seeder".  ** STAY in the dir "sumcash-seeder"

 ```
 tmux new -s seeder